thomasebsmith/command-line-shibboleth/README.md

 ## Features
  - Support for 2FA via Duo Push, phone calls, and passcodes.
  - Ability to send passcodes via SMS.
+ - Python library for advanced usage.

 ## Installation Notes
 By default, beautifulsoup4 cannot be installed without `sudo` permission.
-If you are installing this on CAEN or a similar environment without this permission, try using the following commands to install beautifulsoup4:
+If you are installing this in CAEN or a similar environment without this permission, try using the following commands to install beautifulsoup4:
 ```sh
 $ mkdir -p ~/some/folder/for/pip/packages